 Mikumi National Park

-Mikumi National Park lies alongside the Northern border of Africa’s biggest Game Reserve – the Selous Game Reserve– forming a unique ecosystem.
-The open horizons and abundant wildlife of the Mkata Floodplain, the fashionable centrepiece of Mikumi, draw frequent comparisons to the more famous Serengeti Plains.
+The park lies alongside the Northern border of Africa’s most enormous Game Reserve – the Selous Game Reserve– forming a unique ecosystem.
+The open horizons and abundant wildlife of the Mkata Floodplain, the fashionable centrepiece of Mikumi, provide a habitat for diverse bird fauna, with both resident species and several migrants that fly here to escape from the Eurasian winter and often draw frequent comparisons to the more famous Serengeti Plains.

-Lions survey their grassy kingdom and the Zebra, Wildebeest, Impala and Buffalo herds that migrate across it from the flattened tops of termite mounds, or sometimes, during the rains, from perches high the trees.
+Usually, some spotted lions survey their grassy kingdom.
+The Zebra, Wildebeest, Impala, and Buffalo herds migrate across it from the flattened tops of termite mounds or, sometimes, during the rains, from perches high in the trees.
 Giraffes forage in the isolated acacia stands that fringe the Mkata River, islets of shade also favoured by Elephants.

 - Superbly scenic plains

 - Wildlife safaris

 - Walking safaris

 - Scheduled and Charter flight from Arusha, Zanzibar or Dar es Salaam.